 Use the bubble level next to the rain sensor to make sure the sensor array is completely level.
+If the sensor array is not level, the rain gauge, UV and solar radiation sensors will not measure properly.

 Note: If you cannot read the bubble level due to mounting constraints, place straddle a line or ruler level across the top of the rain gauge for easier viewing.